 NEWS AND EVENTS

-Find out why the Villanova University College of Liberal Arts and Sciences is the ideal place to continue your academic journey!
-During our Preview Week events, you will have the opportunity to speak with faculty and students from your program of interest and meet with support staff to get answers to your questions about financial aid, graduate student life and more.
+Find out why the College of Liberal Arts and Sciences is the ideal place to continue your academic journey!
+Join us for our Fall Graduate Open House and Reception where you can enjoy drinks and hors d'oeuvres as you mingle with faculty and students from your program of interest.
+Our Fall Open House and Reception is a great way to get a feel for what graduate student life is like at Villanova.

 Virtual Information Sessions

 Join us for a virtual information session to learn more about the admissions process and graduate student life at Villanova.
 We save plenty of time for Q & A. All attendees will receive an application fee waiver code for Graduate Arts & Sciences graduate programs.